 You’ll have regular appointments with your dental team for several months after your surgery.
 If you have an obturator, they’ll adjust it as needed to help you be able to chew, swallow, and speak.
 If needed, a facial prosthesis will be made to help you look the same as you did before your surgery.

 If needed, a speech pathologist from the Speech and Hearing Center will work with you.
 A speech pathologist treats:

 - Voice loss

 Your speech pathologist will help you regain as much of your speech and swallowing as possible.

 The Resources for Life After Cancer (RLAC) Program provides support and education for people who are finished with treatment.
-To learn more about the programs they offer, call 646-888-8106 or go to: www.mskcc.org/experience/living-beyond-cancer/services-survivors.
+To learn more about the programs they offer, call 646-888-8106 or go to www.mskcc.org/experience/living-beyond-cancer/services-survivors

-- Prolonged feelings of helplessness and sadness
+- Feelings of helplessness and sadness lasting longer than usual

 - Change in mood